basicallygit/Xasm/README.md

 # Issues
 Due to jmp being its own function that waits for execution to finish, recursive loops will eventually result in a stack overflow.<br>
-To get around this, use the LOOP instruction for looping.
+To get around this, use the LOOP and LOOPNOINC instructions for looping.

 ## Usage